esp8266/Arduino/doc/installing.rst

        python get.py

 -  Restart Arduino

+- If using the [Arduino IDE for Visual Studio](https://www.visualmicro.com), be sure to click Tools - Visual Micro - Rescan Toolchains and Libraries

 -  When later updating your local library, goto the esp8266 directory and do a git pull